isomerpages/moe-lakesidepri/index.md

             events is now available for your viewing pleasure!
           link_text: Check more here
           link_url: /event-highlights-2025/
+  - infopic:
+      title: Happy Chinese New Year
+      id: infopic
+      description: The Principal and Staff of Lakeside Primary School wish all students, parents, and stakeholders
+      alt: Image alt text
   - infobar:
       id: infobar
       button: Check here